Lifeshelter is a temporary rehousing solution for emergency situations.

 List of suitable climates for use of this components

-The Lifeshelter showcases several unique design characteristics.
-It can be rapidly assembled without tools.
+The Lifeshelter LS4 can be assembled without complex tools.
 It is made from durable, low-weight components.
 It eliminates the need for external wood, steel, and screws, and the manufacturer claims it is stable during the course of an earthquake or storm.
-The Lifeshelter aims to be mobile and reusable for future dwellings.
+The Lifeshelter LS4 aims to be mobile and reusable for future dwellings.
 It features an arched structure that provides maximum space and strength to the shelter.
 Its modular design allows it to be adapted and configured for homes, schools, medical facilities, etc.

-The basic Lifeshelter LS4 eight arch-segments with 16 panels, has soft end walls, and has an area of 18 m^2.
-The weight and packed size of a complete packed shelter will consist of one package that can be broken down into smaller packages of weights suitable for transport by two people.
-The mass of each smaller package is no more than 50kg.
-Package will contain: panels, PVC soft-end walls, metal frame, nylon straps, cover tarp, plastic connection tubes, and a tightening kit.
+The basic Lifeshelter LS4 eight arch-segments with 16 panels, has soft end walls, and has an area of 18 m².
+The weight and packed size of a complete packed shelter will consist of one package of 350 kg that can be broken down into smaller packages of weights suitable for transport by two people.
+The mass of each smaller package is no more than 50 kg.
+Package will contain: panels (11 kg each), PVC soft-end walls, metal frame, nylon straps, cover tarp, plastic connection tubes, and a tightening kit.
 The Lifeshlter LS4 is transported in shipping containers to the target context.
 For example, one shipping container of 40 ft takes 34 packed LS4’s.

 This product is meant to be self-built, constructed by the user.
-The aim is for this to be a rapid assembly without tools, with a minimal use of materials.Interview with designer
+The aim is for this to be a rapid assembly without complex tools, with minimal use of materials.Interview with designer

-The manufacturer designed this product with the aim of being simple and easy to erect, cost effective, mobile and reusable, well insulated, sturdy, and safe with an adaptable design.
-In addition, it avoids transitional waste and avoids future slums with the option to plaster the shelter with local materials such as clay or limestone to create a more permanent solid structure.Interview with designer
+The manufacturer designed this product with the aim of being simple, rapid, and easy to erect, cost effective, mobile and reusable, well insulated, sturdy, and safe with an adaptable design.
+In addition, it seeks to avoid transitional waste and reduce future slums with the option to plaster the shelter with local materials such as clay or limestone to create a more permanent solid structure.Interview with designer

 No specific hazards have been listed.